Find Supports and Services

 - Alberta Works: Supports for Albertans Fleeing Abuse Fact Sheet

-- For more information, call the 24-hour contact centre at 1‑866‑644‑5135 (toll free) or 780‑644‑5135 (Edmonton area).
+- For more information, call the 24-hour contact centre at 1‑866‑644‑5135 (toll free).

-Services for Aboriginal People
+Services for Indigenous people

 - Call the Family Violence Info Line at 310‑1818 for information on services in your area.

 - You can also talk to an Elder in your community, a community health nurse, caseworker or other trusted professional.

 - Call the police, RCMP or Tribal Police for help.